Critical Zone

 The Critical Zone supports terrestrial life on Earth.
 It is the region above and below the Earth surface, extending from the tops of the trees down through the subsurface to the bottom of the groundwater.
 It is a living, breathing, constantly evolving boundary layer where rock, soil, water, air, and living organisms interact.

-Problems with Closed Captions?
-Closed Captioning Feedback
+Problems playing video? | Closed Captioning Feedback

-How to Watch Science Specials
+Where to Watch Science Specials

 Support for PBS provided by: